Menu

 A side by side photo of Rachel's face showing lots of acne on the left and a far clearer face on the right.

-Removing Alcohol
+13. Removing Alcohol

-I almost always felt unwell following drinking alcohol, including digestive complaints, reflux, lethargy, muscle aches and pains, headaches, acne and brain fog.
+I almost always felt unwell following alcohol, including digestive complaints, reflux, lethargy, muscle aches and pains, headaches, acne and brain fog.

 I eventually decided to just go without alcohol and although weird at first when in social situations, it soon didn’t feel like an issue and my thyroid condition and symptoms are more well-managed as a result.
+I realise now that alcohol was significantly impacting how well-managed my thyroid condition was.

-Going Caffeine-Free
+14. Going Caffeine-Free

 Giving up caffeine for my thyroid health was something I did earlier on, however.